 The bill creates a $25 billion Restaurant Revitalization Fund (RRF) to help businesses in food services.

-Food services include restaurants and bars and food stands, food trucks, food cars, caterers, saloons, inns, taverns, lunges, brewpubs, tasting rooms, taprooms, and any facility in which the patrons gather to be served food or drink.
+Food services include restaurants and bars, and food stands, food trucks, food cars, caterers, saloons, inns, taverns, lunges, brewpubs, tasting rooms, taprooms, and any facility in which the patrons gather to be served food or drink.

-The grant amount will be equal to pandemic-related revenue loss of $10 million per entity or $5 million for a physical location.
+The grant amount will be equal to a pandemic-related revenue loss of $10 million per entity or $5 million for a physical location.